buttplugio/buttplug-csharp/README.md

   - Other Devices
     - Xbox Compatible Gamepads (XInput, Vibration Control Only)

+Check [https://buttplug.io](https://buttplug.io) for a list a fully up-to-date list of supported hardware, as well as planned hardware support.

 ## Installation

+### Libraries for Development

+Packages and libraries from the buttplug-csharp repo are available via [nuget](http://nuget.org).
+Simply run a search for "buttplug", or [follow this link to the nuget "buttplug" search](https://www.nuget.org/packages?q=buttplug).

+### Client Software

-The Buttplug C# Repo hosts the Buttplug C# Development Libraries, as well as the following applications:
+The Buttplug C# Repo hosts the Buttplug C# Development Libraries, as well as the following applications, known as the Buttplug Application Suite:

-- Websocket Server
+- Buttplug Server
 - Game Vibration Router
-- Kiiroo Desktop Platform Emulator

 To download the installer for these applications, [visit our releases page.](https://github.com/buttplugio/buttplug-csharp/releases/)

-## Development

-Packages and libraries from the buttplug-csharp repo are available via [nuget](http://nuget.org).
-Simply run a search for "buttplug", or [follow this link to the nuget "buttplug" search](https://www.nuget.org/packages?q=buttplug).

 ### Special Installation Steps When Building Buttplug Applications